PhpMadman/exportcustomers/README.md

-Select  for export customers with newsleter / no newsletter / both a.other can have r\n, use a  str_replace to replaced it, based on idea from rufovi add support for reading a $toExport file and fix the mysql table
+Select  for export customers with newsleter / no newsletter / both a.other can have r\n, use a  str_replace to replaced it, based on idea from rufovi add support for reading a $toExport file and fix the mysql table Create tags for module versions, make relleases.
+Zip is then named MadModules-exportcustomer-2.0 Add link to /releases in readme
 ```